 - 9.1.12.CFR.3: Research companies with corporate governance policies supporting the common good and human rights. - 9.2.5.CAP.1: Evaluate personal likes and dislikes and identify careers that might be suited to personal likes. - 9.2.12.CAP.2: Develop college and career readiness skills by participating in opportunities such as structured learning experiences, apprenticeships, and dual enrollment programs. - 9.4.12.Cl.1: Demonstrate the ability to reflect, analyze, and use creative skills and ideas. - 9.4.12.
 CT.1: Identify problem-solving strategies used in the development of an innovative product or practice. - 9.4.12.DC.3: Evaluate the social and economic implications of privacy in the context of safety, law, or ethics. - 9.4.12.DC.6: Select information to post online that positively impacts personal image and future college and career opportunities. - 9.4.12.IML.2: Evaluate digital sources for timeliness, accuracy, perspective, credibility of the source, and relevance of information, in media, data, or other resources (e.g., NJSLSA.W8, Social Studies Practice: Gathering and Evaluating Sources. - CRP4.
-Communicate clearly and effectively and with reason.
+Communicate clearly and effectively and with reason. - CRP6.

-- CRP6.
 Demonstrate creativity and innovation. - CRP11.
 Use technology to enhance productivity.

-- 8.1.12.
-D.2 Evaluate consequences of unauthorized electronic access (e.g., hacking) and disclosure, and on dissemination of personal information. - 8.1.12.
-D.4 Research and understand the positive and negative impact of one's digital footprint. - 8.1.12.A.1 Create a personal digital portfolio which reflects personal and academic interests, achievements, and career aspirations by using a variety of digital tools and resources. - 8.1.12.
-D.1 Demonstrate appropriate application of copyright, fair use and/or Creative Commons to an original work. - 9.4.12.TL.1: Assess digital tools based on features such as accessibility options, capacities, and utility for accomplishing a specified task (e.g., W.11-12.6.). - 9.4.12.TL.4: Collaborate in online learning communities or social networks or virtual worlds to analyze and propose a resolution to a real-world problem.
+Technology/Computer Science and Design Thinking Interdisciplinary Standards 8.1.12.
+D.2 Evaluate consequences of unauthorized electronic access (e.g., hacking) and disclosure, and on dissemination of personal information.
+8.1.12.
+D.4 Research and understand the positive and negative impact of one's digital footprint.
+NJSLSA.R1.
+Read closely to determine what the text says explicitly and to make logical inferences and relevant connections from it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text.
+8.1.12.A.1 Create a personal digital portfolio which reflects personal and academic interests, achievements, and career aspirations by using a variety of digital tools and resources.
+8.1.12.
+D.1 Demonstrate appropriate application of copyright, fair use and/or Creative Commons to an original work.
+NJSLSA.R3.
+Analyze how and why individuals, events, and ideas develop and interact over the course of a text.
+NJSLSA.R7.
+Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words.

+9.4.12.TL.1: Assess digital tools based on features such as accessibility options, capacities, and utility for accomplishing a specified task (e.g., W.11-12.6.).

+9.4.12.TL.4: Collaborate in online learning communities or social networks or virtual worlds to analyze and propose a resolution to a real-world problem.